 But that's just what the tool is.
 It can be used for bad things as well as good things, and the good things are right next to it...
 If [bad actors] use generative AI to generate propaganda, that's something that can be countered by the opposite side.
-Like anti-extremists saying, `Okay, we can use the same tool [as extremists], but make good content.'{''}~\aff{C} \end{listquote}
+Like anti-extremists saying, `Okay, we can use the same tool [as extremists], but make good content.'{''}~\aff{C3} \end{listquote}

-In this section, we begin by describing how \genAI can empower attackers.
-Next, we describe how \genAI can empower defenders.
-Finally, we describe unique perspectives within specific domains.
+In this section, we describe participants' perspectives on the co-evolution of attackers and defenders in their use of \genAI.
+We begin by describing how \genAI can empower attackers, highlighting views held in common across domains.
+Next, we describe how \genAI can empower defenders, again highlighting views held in common across domains.
+We illustrate participants' concerns that \genAI will initially overwhelm existing, overtaxed response systems and that the defense ecosystem is reacting too slowly, as well as their optimism that \genAI can eventually be leveraged to counter both preexisting threats and new attacks facilitated by \genAI.
+Finally, we turn to unique perspectives within specific domains.